ibireme/yyjson/doc/API.md

 ---------------
 # Write JSON
 yyjson provides 3 methods for writing JSON,<br/>
-each method accepts an input of yyjson document, returns a UTF-8 string or file.
+each method accepts an input of JSON document or root value, returns a UTF-8 string or file.

 ### Write JSON to string
-The `path` is JSON file path.<br/>
-The `doc` is JSON document, if you pass NULL, you will get NULL result.<br/>
+The `doc/val` is JSON document or root value, if you pass NULL, you will get NULL result.<br/>
 The `flg` is writer flag, pass 0 if you don't need it, see [writer flag](#writer-flag) for details.<br/>
 The `len` is a pointer to receive output length, pass NULL if you don't need it.<br/>
 This function returns a new JSON string, or NULL if error occurs.<br/>